ess-dmsc/kafka-to-nexus/README.md

 Schema plugins can access configuration options which got passed via the `FileWriter_new` json command.
-The writer implementation, meaning the class which derives from `FBSchemaWriter`, can read its member variable `rapidjson::Document const * config_stream` which contains all the options.
+The writer implementation, meaning the class which derives from `HDFWriterModule`, gets passed these options as a json string.

 In this example, we assume that a stream uses the `f142` schema.
 We tell the writer for the `f142` schema to write an index entry every 3 megabytes: